Vegetable oils: are they healthy?

 At this time, research suggests that vegetable oils are probably safe for cooking as long as they aren’t exposed to very high temperatures for long time periods.
 However, the quality of the data is not strong and more research is needed as questions still exist.
 25

 However, to minimize any risk, it could still be a good idea to mainly use more stable oils for cooking.
 Fats that contain higher levels of saturated fatty acids, like clarified butter and coconut oil, may be safer for cooking because they remain stable at high heat.26 These mostly saturated fats are solid at room temperature, do not become rancid when stored, and resist oxidization when heated.27

 Are vegetable oils “heart healthy”?

 For decades public health officials have recommended that we replace butter and other saturated fats with vegetable oils for better heart health.
 But is there strong evidence that this reduces heart disease risk?

-Observational studies are mixed, but typically find that people who eat more polyunsaturated fat and less saturated fat have slightly fewer heart events.28
+Observational studies are mixed, but typically find that people who eat more polyunsaturated fat and less saturated fat have slightly fewer heart events.29

 Observational data like this can’t prove that eating more PUFAs protects heart health, though; it only suggests a possible relationship between the two.
 This is because people who tend to eat more PUFAs may have a greater tendency for other healthy behaviors.
 In other words, the position that vegetable oils are superior and “heart healthy” is largely based on very weak observational associations.